blockchain-unica/rosetta-smart-contracts/contracts/htlc/README.md

 - **reveal**, which allows the committer to redeem the whole contract balance by providing a preimage of the committed hash;
 - **timeout**, which can be called only after the deadline, and tranfers the whole contract balance to the receiver.

-## Expected functionalities
+## Required functionalities

-- Asset transfer
+- Native tokens
 - Time constraints
-- Abort conditions
+- Transaction revert
 - Hash on arbitrary messages

 ## Implementations